 ECG and EKG are different abbreviations for the same test, called an electrocardiogram.
-An electrocardiogram is a test to measure how the electricity in a person’s heart is functioning.
-People may also refer to an electrocardiogram as an electrocardiograph.
+This test measures how electricity is functioning in a person’s heart.
+People may also refer to it as an electrocardiograph.

 According to the United States National Library of Medicine’s MedlinePlus, the abbreviation EKG is based on the German spelling of electrocardiogram, which is elektrokardiogramm.
 Healthcare professionals may sometimes use EKG to avoid confusion between ECGs and an electroencephalogram, or EEG, which is a test to measure brain waves.

 Healthcare professionals perform EKGs to look for certain issues with a person’s heart.
 EKGs are painless, and involve a doctor attaching sensors to a person’s skin to measure electrical impulses.

 Read on to learn more about EKGs, including how to prepare for one and what the results mean.